ProxiBlue/m2-hyva-playwright/README.md

 # Magento 2 Hyva playwright tests

-This project was bootstrapped with [Eric Stanley's Playwright Framework](https://github.com/eric-stanley/playwright-framework).
-I had made quite a few changes how it works to accomodate my needs, and those are not upstream compatible with the original project, so this project now stands appart going forward.
-Credit to Eric for his work.

 ## Instroduction

 The goal of this project is to create an extensible Playwright testing environment for Magento 2 + Hyva projects.